Irish Soda Bread

 • Sour cream – Softens the bread and gives it moisture as well as flavor.

 • Buttermilk – Since this is similar to quick bread the buttermilk tenderizes the bread and breaks down the stands of gluten helping it become soft while baking.
+You can make your own buttermilk mixture by combining a cup of whole milk with a teaspoon of lemon juice or white vinegar.

-How to Make Homemade Irish Soda Bread
+Steps to Making the Best Irish Soda Bread Recipe

 This Irish soda bread recipe is simple to make and has all the flavor!
 The flour mixture is easy to blend together and combined with the liquid ingredients the homemade bread comes together quickly and easily!